Kelechi-uo/Darey.io_PBL_DevOps/Project_2.md

 The following PHP script connects to the MySQL database and queries for the content of the todo_list table, displays the results in a list.
 If there is a problem with the database connection, it will throw an exception.

-Copy this content into your todo_list.php script:
+Copy this content into your todo_list.php script, change the username and password in the script below to match with yours if you used something different:

     <?php
     $user = "example_user";